If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Salazar’s face fell.
 ‘But we have to know.
 Try with the time-turner, you’d be expecting yourself and not affecting anything too much so it won’t do anything too terrible, and if it does you can leave yourself a warning by going back and warning yourself not to do it.’

 ‘I’m not doing that unless I’m very desperate,’ Harry said.
-‘It sounds like a great way to kill myself twice in the same moment or to get stuck in some ridiculous time loop.’
+‘It sounds like a great way to kill myself twice in the same moment or to get stuck in some ridiculous time loop.
+I don’t think I like the idea of being stuck in some kind of silly loop, it’d drive me mad.’

 ‘Fine.’
 Salazar crossed his arms.
 ‘Waste the chance to discover something incredible.’